 This 3-bedroom, 2-bath home is ideal for a narrow lot in an urban or dense suburban neighborhood.
-Clean lines and smart design create the sense of a much larger space than its 2,014 square feet of living space would suggest (Plan #168-1102).
+Clean lines and smart design create the sense of a much larger space than its 2,014 sq. ft. of living space would suggest (Plan #168-1102).

 From the front door, you are gracefully invited to follow the stairs up to the second floor – which acts as the main floor of the home.
 With its open floor plan design, a spacious yet comfortable space is created that includes the living, kitchen, and dining areas.
 Along the rear of the home, a wall of windows opens out onto a deck – offering privacy and spectacular views.

-Food, culture, and entertainment (left) are only a stone’s throw away; or spend the evening at home cooking dinner in this chef’s kitchen at right (Plan #168-1102).
+Food, culture, and entertainment (top) are only a stone’s throw away; or spend the evening at home cooking dinner in this chef’s kitchen at bottom (Plan #168-1102).